 Designation of An Investigator: The Title IX Coordinator shall designate at least one unbiased, qualified investigator (the "Investigator") to conduct a prompt, fair, and impartial investigation of the reported conduct and prepare a report of investigative findings (the "Investigative Report").
 Either a single or more than one Investigator may be designated, or the investigation may be conducted by the Title IX Coordinator.
 The Investigator need not be a College employee.
 The Title IX Coordinator will provide each of the parties with the name of the Investigator.
-As soon as possible, but no later than three (3) calendar days after delivery of the identity of the investigator, the parties should inform the Title IX Coordinator (in writing) of any potential conflicts of interest with respect to the selected Investigator.)
+As soon as possible, but no later than three (3) calendar days after delivery of the identity of the investigator, the parties should inform the Title IX Coordinator (in writing) of any potential conflicts of interest with respect to the selected Investigator.
+(For example, there could be a conflict of interest if a party has a close relationship with the Investigator.)
 The Title IX Coordinator will consider the nature of the potential conflict and determine whether a change is necessary.
 The Title IX Coordinator's decision (in appropriate collaboration with the Chair of the Faculty Committee of the Whole in the case of a faculty member's conflict of interest objection) regarding any conflicts regarding the Investigator is final.